raisenational/raise/website/README.md

-# Raise website
+# 🌐 Raise Website

-This repository contains the resources for the Raise website.
-It is built with [Gatsby](https://www.gatsbyjs.com/), hosted using [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/introduction.html), and is visibile at [joinraise.org](https://joinraise.org).
+Front-end code and resources for the Raise platform.

+It is built with [Gatsby](https://www.gatsbyjs.com/), hosted in a [S3 bucket with CloudFront](https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-s3-amazon-cloudfront-a-match-made-in-the-cloud/), and is available at [joinraise.org](https://joinraise.org).

 ## Making changes